Niloy333/Wearanize_plus/README.md

 ## Wearanize+ Raw v1.0

 This version/file contains the participant- and device-wise raw data collected in the project.
-See Section 3.1 and Appendix 2 of the [reference paper](#reference-paper) for mode details.
+See Section 3.1 and Appendix 2 of the [reference paper](#reference-paper) for more details.

 ## Wearanize+ PlugNPlay v1.0

 This version/file contains a processed, synchronized, and truncated version of the raw data.
 To streamline usability and avoid repeating the extensive preprocessing steps, data for each participant was consolidated into a single EDF file, preserving all metadata and signal properties.
 PSG-based Manual and automatic sleep scores were also integrated into the EDF files at a sampling rate of 1/30 Hz.
 Time-series signals were labeled according to the convention *[device_name]_[channel_name]*.
-The PlugNPlay version includes data from 100 participants (out of the total 130) for whom both PSG and Zmax data were available and manual sleep scoring could be performed.
+The PlugNPlay version includes data from 100 participants (out of the total 130) for whom both PSG and Zmax data were available, and manual sleep scoring could be performed.

 The PlugNPlay version has been formatted according to the *EEG-Brain Imaging Data Structure* ([EEG-BIDS v1.10.0](https://bids-specification.readthedocs.io/en/v1.10.0/)) specifications.
 The usability of the EEG signals has been checked with [*eegFloss*](https://github.com/Niloy333/eegFloss), and the outputs have been added to the corresponding file.
-See Section 3.2 of the [reference paper](#reference-paper) for mode details.
+See Section 3.2 of the [reference paper](#reference-paper) for more details.

 ## Script Descriptions

-## Dataset Contents (PlugNPlay)
-**Column descriptions:**
-1. 'SubjectID': Unique identifier for the subject.
-2. 'Device': Name of the recording device.
-(Devices: Zmax, PSG, Empatica, ActivPAL; keys: Zmax, PSG, Emp, Activpal).
-3. 'NumOfSignals': Number of signals recorded in 'SignalData'.
-4. 'SignalLabel': List of signal names recorded by the device.
-Example: 'EEGL', 'EEGR', 'ACCX', etc..
-5. 'SignalStartDateTime': Start date and time of each signal's recording (%Y-%m-%d %H:%M:%S).
-Usually, the same for all signals of a device.
-For Zmax and Mentalab, the start times are unreliable.
-6. 'SamplingRate': Sampling rate of each signal.
-7. 'SignalDurationSec': Duration of each signal in seconds.
-8. 'SignalLength': Length of each signal in data points.
-9. 'SignalMin': Minimum value of the associated signal.
-10. 'SignalMax': Maximum value of the associated signal.
-11. 'SignalType': Signal modalities (e.g., EEG, EMG).
-12. 'SignalUnit': Signal measurement unit.
-13. 'SignalData': Actual recorded data for each signal.
-14. 'SleepScoreEpochs': Number of 30-second epochs in associated sleep scores.
-15. 'SleepScores': Available sleep scores identified from the associated device's data.

 ## Ethical Statements

 This study was conducted in accordance with the Donders Centre for Cognitive Neuroimaging (DCCN) blanket approval, protocol ‘Imaging Human Cognition’ (NL45659.091.14), approved by METC Oost-Nederland (2014/288).

 ## Funding

 This work was supported by the Swiss National Science Foundation (SNF), a Vici Fellowship from the Dutch Research Council (NWO), and the European Union’s Horizon Europe Programme (HORIZON-MSCA-2021-PF-01-01) through a Marie Skłodowska-Curie Postdoctoral Fellowship (Grant No. 101066123, GlymphoSleep).

 ## Reference Paper